A truncated version of this piece appears on IM1776.com

 —JB, Implosion of Meaning in the Media

 Donald Trump has been wildly successful in harnessing the latent energies that had been released in this upheaval of the media.
 His specific brand of populism is largely founded on this usurpation of the mainstream narrative— he is an outsider.
 He is capitalizing on the lack of cohesion that this media atomization has dredged up, which he styles himself as bypassing via his quasi stream of consciousness Twitter presence.
 Likewise, Trump’s constant insistence on the falsity of the “fake and disgusting news” has in effect given state-sanctioned credence to this schizophrenic attitude toward the media.
 But fake news has become more than a harmless colloquialism, more than Trump’s rallying cry.
 The term is employed by those all across the political spectrum.
 From cries of Russian tampering to political biases, many Americans even say that accurate stories portraying politicians in a negative light always (28%) or sometimes (51%) constitutes fake news.
 The danger of these claims is that they’re nearly impossible to refute because of the enormous abstraction that takes place over global media.
-In a confusing deluge of narratives and information, such a convenient, all-encompassing scapegoat is naturally appealing, and in a way must be deployed in order to separate the wheat from the chaff and attempt to develop a coherent worldview.
+In a confusing deluge of narratives and information, such a convenient, all-encompassing scapegoat is naturally appealing, and to some degree must be deployed in order to separate the wheat from the chaff and develop a coherent worldview.

 “It is the secret of a discourse that is no longer simply ambiguous, as political discourses can be, but that conveys the impossibility of a determined discursive position.
 And this logic is neither that of one party nor of another.
 It traverses all discourses without them wanting it to”